yourlabs/cli2/docs/client.rst

     related:
       bar: 2

-You can normalize it with :py:class:`~cli2.client.Related`:
+You can normalize it with :py:class:`~cclient.Related`:

 .. code-block:: python